Source: Pirates sign 3B Ke'Bryan Hayes to 8-year deal

 A person with knowledge of the agreement tells The Associated Press the Pirates and Hayes have come to terms on a new eight-year, $70 million deal pending the 25-year-old Hayes passing a physical.
 The person spoke to the AP on condition of anonymity because a formal announcement isn’t expected until the team’s home opener on April 12.

-Hayes was scheduled to hit third in Pittsburgh’s season opener in St. Louis on Thursday.
+Hayes was scheduled to hit third in Pittsburgh’s season opener in St. Louis.

 The deal gives the team some stability as they continue a methodical build-up under general manager Ben Cherington.
 Hayes, the son of former major leaguer Charlie Hayes and a first-round pick in the 2015 amateur draft, reached the big leagues in 2020.